 I love the way it goes on my skin without leaving an oily residue, making my skin feel noticeably softer.

 I love that it’s simple.
 I can cut back the bathroom clutter.

 I love that it’s affordable.
 The moisturizer bundle shown above (8.4 ounce bottle and 1.7 ounce travel size) is $49, and shipping is free if your order is $75 or more.
 You can try it and if you like it, sign up to auto-replenish a large bottle every other month for $33.15.
 That’s very reasonable for such a quality product!

 Here are the ingredients in Essentiel:

-Notice the many, many botanicals and the multiple types of oil.
+Notice the many botanicals and multiple healthy oils.

 What I’ve learned about skin care product ingredients is that the ones that sound like chemicals are used to help hold the ingredients together in a consistent form that’s easy to apply and to preserve the ingredients so they don’t go bad — necessary when you have mostly botanicals and oils.
-Adele — a thorough researcher — has taken care to exclude common ingredients in cheap skin care products that may disagree with your skin.
+Adele has taken care to exclude common chemical-sounding ingredients in cheap skin care products that may disagree with your skin.